AdguardTeam/ecsstree/README.md

 div:contains(aaa'bbb)
 ```

-This selector doesn't fully meet with CSS standards, so even if CSSTree's is flexible, it will not be able to parse it properly, because it will tokenize it as follows:
+This selector doesn't fully meet with CSS standards, so even if CSSTree is flexible, it will not be able to parse it properly, because it will tokenize it as follows:

 | Token type | Start index | End index | Source part |
 | --- | --- | --- | --- |